Why SEO and Content Marketing Can’t Do Without One Another

 #1 Keyword research

-Among the most common content marketing and SEO mistakes are poor keyword research.
-But keywords are the proverbial backbone of both SEO and content marketing – keywords are what SEO ranks for, and keywords are what people search for.
+Among the most common content marketing and SEO mistakes is poor keyword research.
+But keywords are the proverbial backbone of SEO and content marketing—keywords are what SEO ranks for, and keywords are what people search for.

 Here, SEO lays the foundations of keyword research and application: